Ayush-Pekamwar/NovaShell/docs/architecture.md

 ### `src/Shell/shell.cpp`

-- `Shell::run()`: Repeatedly prints the prompt, reads input, tokenizes it, after tokenzing performs redirection from information received from `parseRedirection()` function and dispatches the command.
-Stops when `dispatch()` returns `false`.
+- `Shell::run()`: Repeatedly prints the prompt, reads input, tokenizes it, parses redirection information, sets up redirected streams, dispatches the command, restores the original streams, and stops when `dispatch()` returns `false`.
 - `Shell::dispatch(tokens, input)`: Decides how to handle a command: builtins go to `executeBuiltin()`, executable files go to `executeExternalCommand()`, and unknown commands print `not found`.